vinodhkris/Memebot/README.md

 1. The mongo server is running (mongod)
 2. The backend server is running (python app.py)

 Even after this if you do not see results, then the issue is most likely caused by CORS.
-To confirm this, open up the console and then search for something, you should see an error like this
+To confirm this, open up the console (right click - Inspect element) and then search for something in the ui, you should see an error on the console like this
 > XMLHttpRequest cannot load http://cl.ly/2wr4.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'localhost:4001' is therefore not allowed access.

 This is basically due to the fact that chrome (and most other browsers) do not allow a localhosted ui to communicate with a localhosted backend (because communism) .
 So to get around this, you can either use firefox and die or install this extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en and enable it while searching in MemebotUI, like a normal person.